 The Peoples Church is a fully multi-denominational, multi-generational congregation located just off the campus of Michigan State University, in close proximately to the Michigan State Capitol, and in the heart of the growing Lansing region.
 The Peoples Church is a welcoming, inclusive, service-oriented church focused on living out the good news of Jesus Christ through an ecumenical expression of hope.

 Click here for a copy of our bylaws.

 Click here for a copy of our annual report.

 Prior to 1907, there were no Protestant churches in East Lansing.
 Four Michigan State University professors (then known as Michigan Agricultural College), including the school’s president, decided to remedy the situation by establishing the Protestant congregation that is now known as The Peoples Church.
 The four professors believed the church should be interdenominational in character, embrace all Protestant faiths and be controlled by the membership.
 This aim led to designation of the church concept as "the great experiment.’”
 Within the first ten years, the congregation grew substantially to include people from more than two dozen recognized denominations.

 Because The Peoples Church is simultaneously a member church of four denominations, the polity does not draw from one denominational model.
 On February 9, 1919, representatives from each of the four founding denominations came together to determine how best to meet the spiritual needs of the students and surrounding community of the Michigan Agricultural College through the growing congregation.

 At that gathering, each denomination pledged $25,000 toward the current church building that would house The Peoples Church, provided the congregation met certain requirements from the parent denominations.

-To this day, Peoples strives to be ecumenical in all areas – worship, mission, polity, and education.
+To this day, The Peoples Church strives to be ecumenical in all areas: worship, mission, polity, and education.